 Not usually.
 However, certain types of events require permits.
 Generally, these events are:

-Many permit procedures require that the application be filed several weeks in advance of the event.
-Barring special circumstances, however, notice requirements greater than three days are typically not constitutional.
-Additionally, the First Amendment prohibits such an advance-notice requirement from being used to prevent rallies or demonstrations that are rapid responses to unforeseeable and recent news events.
-That means even permit ordinances must allow for spontaneous demonstrations.
+Unless there are special circumstances, notice requirements of more than a few days are typically not constitutional.
+Additionally, any advance-notice requirement can’t be used to prevent demonstrations that are rapid responses to unforeseeable and recent news events.
+Permit ordinances must allow for spontaneous demonstrations.

 Also, many permit ordinances give a lot of discretion to the police or city officials to impose conditions on the event, such as the route of a march or the sound levels of amplification equipment.
 Such restrictions may violate the First Amendment if they are unnecessary for traffic control or public safety or if they significantly interfere with effective communication with the intended audience.
 A permit cannot be denied because the event is controversial or will express unpopular views.